-The long-term expected rate of return on pension plan investments was determined in October 2017 at the FRS Actuarial Assumptions conference based on a review of long-term assumptions developed both by Milliman's capital market assumptions team and by a capital market assumptions team from Aon Hewitt Investment Consulting, which consults with the Florida State Board of Administration.
-The table below shows Milliman's assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
+The table below shows the assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
-Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption, (2.60%).
+Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption, (2.40%).
 These assumptions are not based on historical returns, but instead are based on a forward-looking capital market economic model.

+Annual

+Target Arithmetic

-Asset Class Target Allocation Annual Arithmetic Return
+Asset Class Allocation Return

-Cash 1% 3.0%
+Cash 1.00% 2.10%

-Fixed Income 18% 4.5%
+Fixed Income 20.00% 3.80%

-Global Equity 53% 7.8%
+Global Equity 54.20% 8.20%

-Real Estate (property) 10% 6.6%
+Real Estate 10.30% 7.10%

-Private Equity 6% 11.5%
+Private Equity 10.80% 11.70%

-Strategic Investments 12% 6.1%
+Strategic Investments 3.70% 5.70%